Al Washington (coach)

-Al Washington (born April 22, 1984) is an American football coach and former player who is the defensive run game coordinator and defensive line coach for Notre Dame.
-He most recently served as the Linebackers coach for Ohio State.
-He was formerly the Michigan linebackers coach in 2018.
+Alvin Anthony Washington (born April 22, 1984) is an American football coach and former defensive tackle who is the defensive line coach and defensive run game coordinator of the Notre Dame Fighting Irish.
+He has previously coached for the Boston College Eagles, Cincinnati Bearcats, Michigan Wolverines, and Ohio State Buckeyes.

 Early career

 Washington attended Bishop Watterson High School in Columbus, Ohio.
 Washington was the 2001 co-Defensive Player of the Year in Division II and led the Eagles to the state championship game.

 Washington was a three-year starter and four-year letterwinner as a defensive tackle for Boston College, from 2002 to 2005.

 Coaching career

 Ohio State

 Washington was hired by Ohio State on January 7, 2019, to be the new linebackers coach.

 Notre Dame

 On January 16, 2022, he was hired by Notre Dame to be the new defensive run game coordinator and defensive line coach.
 He replaces Mike Elston, who left for the defensive line job at his alma mater, Michigan.